-Heart disease risks increase with age in both non HIV and those with HIV as they age.
+Heart disease risks increase with age in both non-HIV and those with HIV as they age.
 How do we change this?
-Eating a better diet, getting plenty of exercise, and adequate rest at night is the first step.
+Eating a better diet, getting plenty of exercises, and adequate rest at night is the first step.

 Why HIV patients are at higher risk for cardiovascular disease